Wang Chau housing controversy

-The Wang Chau housing controversy comprises a series of events related to a housing project in Wang Chau, Yuen Long District, Hong Kong.
+The Wang Chau housing controversy (橫洲公屋爭議) comprises a series of events related to a housing project in Wang Chau, Yuen Long District, Hong Kong.
 Initiated in 2012, the housing project aims to develop 17,000 public housing units in three phases.
 Phase 1 refers to ongoing development of 4,000 units in a "green-belt" site; while phases 2 and 3 refer to the deferred plan to build the rest of the targeted units in the "brownfield" site.
 The case came under media scrutiny after activist Eddie Chu Hoi-dick raised concerns about potential collusion between the Hong Kong government, businesses and rural landlords in his election campaign.

 Planning and engineering study

 In July 2012, Hong Kong Housing Authority commissioned Ove Arup & Partners Hong Kong Limited (Arup) to conduct a study on the feasibility of the Wang Chau Public Housing Development.
 The Study covered planning, engineering and environmental issues.
 Results indicated that it was technically feasible to develop 17 000 public housing flats in Wang Chau.